Garinmckayl/thisvsthat/databases.md

 ## What is PostgreSql?

-PostgreSQL is a free and open-source relational database management system.
-Uses SQL as a query language similar to MySql.
+PostgreSQL is a powerful, open source object-relational database system with over 30 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance.

 ### Syntax
 Both Databases use [SQL](https://en.wikipedia.org/wiki/SQL)(Structured Query Language).